These are the best places to travel this summer

 1. Kayak or paddleboard the Lake Tahoe Water Trail

 What better way to experience North America’s largest freshwater lake than by bobbing along its glassy surface?
 Whether you prefer to SUP or kayak, the Lake Tahoe Water Trail has 72 miles of marked and mapped water routes to explore, including 20 “trailhead” signs for put-in and take-out.
-You can plot out a day trip from numerous starting points including Emerald Bay State Park and Cave Rock.
+You can plot out a day trip from numerous starting points, including Emerald Bay State Park and Cave Rock.
 Sunscreen essential, serenity guaranteed.

-Planning tip: Kayak Tahoe can set you up gear at locations in Pope Beach, Nevada Beach, Emerald Bay and Baldwin Beach.
+Planning tip: Kayak Tahoe can set you up with gear at locations in Pope Beach, Nevada Beach, Emerald Bay and Baldwin Beach.

 An adult and a child wheel their bikes along a trail that runs beside a lake

-2. Peddle the Bike Paths of Tahoe East Shore Trail
+2. Peddle the bike paths of Tahoe East Shore Trail

 3. Challenge yourself on the Flume Trail